epolkovnikov/wagtail101/README.md

 It is free and Open Source.

+Now answer these questions (at least):

-Building a blog with Django feels like rewriting a WordPress?
+Are you building a blog web app with Django and it feels like rewriting a WordPress?

-You want your users be completely isolated from the design part of it?
+Do uou want your users to be completely isolated from the design part of it?

-You already touched Django and want a boost with pre-built blocks?
+Have you already touched Django and want a boost with pre-built blocks?

-You have a feature creep and have to integreate something unusual, or have it more like a Web app?
+Do you have a feature creep and have to integrate something unusual, or have it more like a Web app?

-Or you have to give access to your data via an API along the pages?
+Or do you have to give access to your data via an API along the pages?

-You want to get your hands dirty with code.
+Do you want to get your hands dirty with code?

-Your Python is way better than your PHP.
+Is your Python skill is way better than your PHP?

+If you answer 'yes' - probably Wagtail is for you :-)

 ## How Wagtail sites look like?
 [A really simple blog / instructionables list](https://www.csanim.com/) | [A personal site](https://www.mahnamahna.net/) | [An event/festival](https://www.jazzfestival.nz/) |